krishnarbb/go-client-sdk/README.md

 ```
 docker-compose up

-The above command should start the Form3 Account service API and also run the
+The above command should start a Mock Account service API and also run the
 go-client-sdk.

 To run the client manually,